List of automobiles notable for negative reception: Ford Pinto (1971–80)

-While the Ford Pinto was a strong seller that got a decent reception, its reputation was permanently marred by the accusation that the car could catch fire upon being rear-ended due to a defective fuel tank design.
+While the Ford Pinto was a strong seller that received a decent reception, its reputation was permanently marred by the accusation that the car could catch fire upon being rear-ended due to a defective fuel tank design.
 The infamous "Pinto memo", a document submitted to the NHTSA examining the societal costs of new roll-over legislation, was presented to the public as proof that Ford executives knew about a design defect and decided to do nothing after calculating that paying off lawsuits was cheaper than reengineering the car.
 This presentation resulted in public outrage.

 Included on Time magazine's list of the 50 worst cars of all time, Dan Neil wrote, "They shoot horses, don't they?
 Well, this is fish in a barrel.
 Of course the Pinto goes on the Worst list, but not because it was a particularly bad car – not particularly – but because it had a rather volatile nature.
 The car tended to erupt in flame in rear-end collisions."
 Named one of the "Most Questionable Cars of All Time", CNN said of it, "Images of flaming Pintos are so seared into the public consciousness that it's probably hard for most people, unaided by a photograph, to conjure a mental image of the car while not on fire."
 Autoblog ranked the Pinto #1 on its list "The 20 Dumbest Cars of All Time".
 The Pinto placed third in Car Talk's 2000 "Worst Car of the Millennium" survey and was ranked the 16th worst car of all time by Edmunds.com.